aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 May you someday be carbon neutral.

-Last update: Wed May  7 05:10:04 2025
+Last update: Thu May  8 05:10:32 2025

 ### Let's play! 🎮